 Here’s how arousal works:

-- Stage 1: Erection Begins – Physical and/or mental stimulation occurs, causing the brain to send chemical messages, down the spinal cord, telling the penile blood vessels to relax (parasympathetic mode) and allow the penis to fill with blood.
+- Stage 1: Erection Begins – According to the Cleveland Clinic, physical and/or mental stimulation occurs, causing the brain to send chemical messages, down the spinal cord, telling the penile blood vessels to relax (in parasympathetic mode) and allow the penis to fill with blood.
 The penile tissues expand, creating an erection, and traps the blood in the corpora cavernosa.

 - Stage 2: Full Erection, Relaxed and Controlled – You now have a full erection.
 Your heart rate has increased slightly and your scrotum is hanging fairly loosely.
+This parasympathetic activity also stimulates parts of the penile anatomy like the prostate, vas deferens and seminal vesicles.
 Although you’re sexually excited, your parasympathetic system is still more active than the sympathetic system, allowing you to remain in control.
 This is the stage we want to stay in for maximum sexual stamina.

 - Stage 3: Arousal Begins to Take Hold – A warm sensation begins to develop in the genital area, and the size of your glans increases.
-Your scrotum and testicles raise snugly up into the body.
+The scrotum, which is the bag of skin holding the testicles, becomes tighter.
+This causes the testicles to draw up towards the body.
 Your heart rate increases further.
 Your breathing becomes more rapid.
 The sympathetic system begins to take over and ejaculation seems imminent.

 - Stage 4: Ejaculation/Orgasm – The nervous system prepares for ejaculation, with the message to the spinal cord.
 The spinal cord sends messages to back to the penis causing it to spasm and ejaculate.
 Your arousal and erection then most often begins to fade.